PlaidCloud/website/content/en/docs/tasks/tls/manual-rotation-of-ca-certificates.md

 {{< include "task-tutorial-prereqs.md" >}} {{< version-check >}}

-- For more information about authentication in Kubernetes, see [Authenticating](/docs/reference/access-authn-authz/authentication).
+- For more information about authentication in PlaidCloud, see [Authenticating](/docs/reference/access-authn-authz/authentication).
 - For more information about best practices for CA certificates, see [Single root CA](/docs/setup/best-practices/certificates/#single-root-ca).

 <!-- steps -->